-AI chatbots must learn to say 'help!' says Microsoft exec
+AI Chatbots Must Learn To Say 'Help!'
+Says Microsoft Exec

 He pointed to his experience at Yahoo in 2008, when a dozen editors chose the articles for the home page.

-"We came up with the idea of using AI to optimize this process, and some people asked 'Oh my God, what's going to happen to the employees?'" said Singh.
+"We came up with the idea of using AI to optimise this process, and some people asked 'Oh my God, what's going to happen to the employees?'" said Singh.

 The automated system made it possible to renew content more quickly, thereby increasing the number of clicks on links but also the need for new articles.